donnyt/pricing-engine/tasks/tasks-prd-po-pricing-engine.md

   - [ ] 4.1 Implement CLI for pricing calculation and reporting.
   - [ ] 4.2 Develop API endpoints for external system access.
   - [ ] 4.3 Document CLI commands and API endpoints.
+  - [x] 4.4 Add CLI commands to clear and reload Zoho Analytics data for a single month or a range, ensuring the database always contains the latest data for each period.
 - [ ] 5.0 Implement Manual Override and Audit Trail Functionality
   - [ ] 5.1 Allow manual override of recommended price with user, date, and reason.
   - [ ] 5.2 Store and flag manual overrides in the output.